XxPyrosxX/fibrosis_ODE/README.md

 ## Conclusion:
 The Fibrosis ODE code, coupled with the Tkinter window, provides a flexible and user-friendly tool for simulating and visualizing fibrosis scenarios.
-he ongoing integration with an agent-based model demonstrates a multidimensional approach to studying complex biological processes.
+The ongoing integration with an agent-based model demonstrates a multidimensional approach to studying complex biological processes.
 This combined model holds the potential to offer more accurate and insightful simulations of fibroblast activity during myocardial infarction.